Frequently Asked Questions (FAQ)

 Yes, this is indeed possible.

-technical sessions, that will have attracted and feature contributions from a large number of enrolled participants (for instance, and for the sake of example,
+special sessions, that will have attracted and feature contributions from a large number of enrolled participants (for instance, and for the sake of example,

 50 participants), might be spread over two (i.e. a full morning) or three (i.e. a full day) of these blocks.